 Some higher power needs to scratch this bitch off the

-mission.
-“Here this small prayer Lord,” Tyger asks, “and make it
+“Hear, this small prayer, Lord,” Tyger asks, “make it stop.”

-Art if art is anything is truth.
-The truth of the matter, in
+The truth of the matter, in this case,

 Patrons near the back rise in agitated states and blast off,